 The biceps muscle is the large muscle in the front of your arm that help to flex your elbow and rotate your forearm.
 The distal biceps tendon is the tendon that connects the biceps muscle to your forearm.
 This tendon is a common source of pain and injury.
-In most cases, pain in the distal biceps tendon is related to overuse and tendonitis.
+In most cases, distal biceps tendon injuries are related to overuse and tendonitis.
 At times, however; the tendon may tear either partially or completely.
 Biceps tendonitis/tears are most common in men aged 30 – 60, but may occur at any age and either sex.

 Causes and risk factors